 Back in 2015 I wrote about balancing art and commerce in photography and, in that article, focused on the commerce side of the equation.
 You can revisit that here.

 Well, I'm spending a lot of time selecting and preparing images for an exhibition of my work so "art" is on my mind and it's what I'll share today.
-Not just because I like this work, but because whoever is pressing the shutter button should keep in mind that, sometimes, a solid artsy approach will yield images that spark new insights into marketing.
-And we can all benefit from new insights.
+Not just because I like this work, but because whoever is pressing the shutter button should keep in mind that, sometimes, a solid artsy approach will yield images that spark new opportunities for marketing.
+And we can all benefit from new opportunities.

 What I See/Saw